 More and more businesses are coming online these days, and there are now more ways to create a website than ever before.

-And of course there is the ever popular WordPress, allowing you to customise your website and shape it into whatever you want it to be, whether it be a simple single page site, a membership or learning platform or an ecommerce site.
+And of course, there is the ever-popular WordPress, allowing you to customise your website and shape it into whatever you want it to be, whether it be a simple single-page site, a membership or learning platform or an e-commerce site.

-It has never been easier to create a professional website, however regardless of which platform you choose, there is one thing you need to consider…..who owns your website?
+It has never been easier to create a professional website, however, regardless of which platform you choose, there is one thing you need to consider…..who owns your website?

 Who owns your website?

-I recently encountered first hand an issue involving a website I had designed and built for a client a number of years ago, in which another ‘creative’ agency clones the site and then claimed it as their own.
+I recently encountered first-hand an issue involving a website I had designed and built for a client a number of years ago, in which another ‘creative’ agency clones the site and then claimed it as their own.

-Here is the website in question, with the original version created by Smartfish is on the Left, and the ‘claimed’ website on the Right.
+Here is the website in question, with the original version created by Smartfish on the Left, and the ‘claimed’ website on the Right.

 While I have blocked out the footer they changed (from Smartfish to their own name), claiming they built the site, due to the agency founder threatening legal action for me outing them as website thieves, the original with the link they added can be viewed here

-Now, the issue that arose is that another web ‘design’ agency (and I use this term loosely in their case) were asked by the client to clone the website we created and upload it onto a new domain name.
+Now, the issue that arose is that another web ‘design’ agency (and I use this term loosely in their case) was asked by the client to clone the website we created and upload it onto a new domain name.
 This in itself doesn’t sound like a problem at first, but if the design agency’s team were educated on the common laws of intellectual property within Australia (and most of the world is no different), they would know that this would mean they would need to re-licence the images, either change all the text and the design to deem the site no-longer an infringement on the intellectual property of the original designer, or at least have written permission by the original designer to clone the site.
 Most designers actually won’t care, if you have their consent.

-To explain the scenario in simple terms, it would be like a client that owned the Mona Lisa, asking me to take copy of it, print it on canvas for them, and then replace Leonardo’s signature with my own, claiming it was my work.
+To explain the scenario in simple terms, it would be like a client that owned the Mona Lisa, asking me to take a copy of it, print it on canvas for them, and then replace Leonardo’s signature with my own, claiming it was my work.